 - Manual Caching - Features are only requested when explicitly requested by the app.
 All queries are made to the local version of the data.

-The APIs for common operations such as editing, searching, geocoding, or routing are the same whether you are online or offline.
-This is one of the big differences to keep in mind at 100.x.
-Also, with respect to packaging Offline maps, ArcGIS Pro comes center-stage with the ability to create and share offline mobile map packages.
-A Mobile Map Package (.mmpk) is a set of items bundled together for transport, often for use in offline workflows.
+With respect to packaging maps and taking them offline, ArcGIS Pro lets you create and share offline mobile map packages.
+See Share a mobile map package.
+A Mobile Map Package (.mmpk) is a set of items bundled together into a single archive file for easy transport.
 The items are one or more maps, their associated layers and data, and optionally networks and locators.
 A mobile map package also includes metadata about the package that you can glean useful information from using the new API.
 You don't need a Local Server to access these packages.
+You can also take the map offline directly using the on-demand and preplanned workflows provided since 100.3.

 You can also take your connected ArcGIS based feature and tiled layers offline on demand with dedicated tasks and associated jobs, just as you were able to with previous versions.
 However, you might find that the class names and methods differ slightly from previous versions.
 The GeodatabaseSyncTask works with ArcGIS feature services to take features offline in a mobile geodatabase (.geodatabase file) and allow them to be edited and synced.
 The ExportTileCacheTask extracts tiles from a tiled ArcGIS map service as a tile package (.tpk file) and allows them to be viewed offline.